Johnny Depp grilled about drug, alcohol use at defamation trial

-WASHINGTON (AFP) - American actor Johnny Depp was grilled about his drug and alcohol use and coarse text messages as he took the witness stand on Thursday (April 21) for a third day at his defamation case against his ex-wife, actress Amber Heard.
+WASHINGTON • American actor Johnny Depp was grilled about his drug and alcohol use as he took the witness stand on Thursday for a third day at his defamation case against his ex-wife, actress Amber Heard.

 Heard's lawyer Ben Rottenborn spent more than five hours seeking to undermine the credibility of the Pirates Of The Caribbean (2003 to 2018) star before the seven-person jury hearing the suit in Fairfax County Circuit Court.

-Depp, 58, was asked about his trashing of hotel rooms and the circumstances of an incident in Australia in which the tip of the middle finger on his right hand was severed.
+Depp, 58, was asked about his thrashing of hotel rooms and the circumstances of an incident in Australia, in which the tip of the middle finger on his right hand was severed.

 Depp acknowledged during cross-examination that after his finger was cut, he used the wounded digit to scrawl messages around the house using his own blood and paint.